 While virtual CFOs can elevate standard services like tax planning to ensure a client's financial success, these financial professionals also provide support in ways not typically seen by CPA firms.

 One example is through road mapping.
-VCFOs use their financial expertise -- as well as industry benchmarking data -- to help clients plan for the future by developing a roadmap to success.
+VCFOs use their financial expertise -- as well as industry KPIs and benchmarking data -- to help clients plan for the future by developing a roadmap to success.
 This involves talking to the client about their goals and then working backward to identify one or more paths to achieving them.
 After a VCFO has identified a path forward, they may take on weekly financial meetings, budgeting, cash flow management, financial statements, business forecasting, companywide KPIs, financial strategy, financial reports, and other tasks to ensure that clients stay on track to their goals.

 Should You Hire a Virtual CFO, Bookkeeper, or a Full-time CFO?

 The decision to hire a bookkeeper, virtual CFO, or a full-time CFO comes down to business needs and company scale.
-Here’s some guidance: hire a vcfo
+Here’s some guidance:

 Generally, we’d advise that if your business is under $2 million in annual revenue, a bookkeeper or traditional CPA firm will likely be more cost-effective.
 However, if your business is over $2 million in revenue and has grown to the point where you need a financial advisor, but your business can’t yet afford a full-time CFO or controller, a virtual CFO is the right fit.